Jump to:

 Patho-anatomy/physiology

-Control of micturition is coordinated between 3 main centers:7
+Control of micturition is coordinated between 3 main centers6

-Voiding dysfunction can be classified according to the level of the lesion:7
+Voiding dysfunction can be classified according to the level of the lesion2,6

-1. Suprapontine lesions (e.g. cerebrovascular accident CVA): These cause involuntary spontaneous or induced contractions of the detrusor muscle.
+• Suprapontine lesions (e.g., cerebrovascular accident CVA): Patients present predominantly with storage symptoms.
+Spontaneous involuntary detrusor contractions occur due to removal of the tonic inhibition of the PMC.
 Urodynamic studies (UDS) show detrusor overactivity without detrusor sphincter dyssynergia.

-2. Suprasacral lesions (e.g. spinal cord lesions and disorders): Loss of coordinated activity results in detrusor-sphincter dyssynergia (DSD), which is the simultaneous contraction of the detrusor and external urinary sphincter.
+• Suprasacral lesions (e.g., spinal cord lesions and disorders): Patients may present with both storage and voiding symptoms.
+Loss of coordinated activity results in detrusor-sphincter dyssynergia (DSD), which is the simultaneous contraction of the detrusor and external urinary sphincter.
 This leads to incomplete bladder emptying and abnormally high bladder pressures.
 UDS may show detrusor overactivity and DSD.

-3. Infrasacral lesions (e.g. injuries to the conus, sacral nerve roots): This results in a highly compliant and acontractile bladder with high bladder volumes.
+• Sacral/Infrasacral lesions (e.g. injuries to the conus, sacral nerve roots): This results in predominantly voiding symptoms.
+Patients may present with a highly compliant and acontractile bladder with high bladder volumes.
 Postvoid residuals (PVR) are more than 100 mL.
-UDS may show detrusor underactivity and sphincter insufficiency.
+UDS may show hypocontractile or acontractile detrusor.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)